DeltaE/pypsa-gsa/README.md

 | plots | What plots for the variable to be applied to (ie. if you want to plot multiple results against each other) |
 | unit | Unit for the plot |

-### Uncertainty Propogation
+### Uncertainty Analysis

-The following UP configuration options are available:
+The following UA configuration options are available:

 ```yaml
 uncertainity: